JustAMisterE/hello-world/README.md

 # hello-world
 Well, I might a well Git-started, eh?
 My profile is me eating an "APPLE" I'm an official "Hybrid, full stack developer".
 Actually the "Apple-device-trend" bit me.
+Now I'm a Hybrid PC-Apple.
+The first distorted photo an Apple computer took of me.
+(photo taken years ago in an Apple store, before I even owned any apple)

 Visual aesthetics and coding efficiencey go hand-in-hand for a rewarding User eXperience, and a rewarding developer experience.
 My expertise and experience continually has addressed both